zz0116/leetcode/README.md

     To record the code I wrote to solve the problems.

     Github makes it easier for me to synchronize these code on my laptop and my desktop computer.

-- Many solutions just met the conditions of being accepted, it's not so good.